Skip to content

 Before diving into the drills, it's crucial to understand that confidence is the foundation of excellent swimming.
 Fear and anxiety can cause tension, which makes swimming more difficult and less enjoyable.
 These drills are not just about technique—they're about creating a positive, empowering relationship with the water.

-1. Wall Glide Drill
+1. Wall Glide Drill for Beginner Swimmers

 Focus: Buoyancy and Body Position